vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

-**Memory.** Frame planes and scratch buffers (createGPUBuffer_) come from a pooled sub-allocator whose use is accounted against a VRAM limit (setMaxVRAMUse_, default 80% of the driver reported budget).
+**Memory.** Frame planes and scratch buffers (createGPUBuffer_) come from a pooled sub-allocator whose use is accounted against a VRAM limit (setMaxVRAMUse_, default two thirds of the driver reported budget).
 Cache pressure, eviction and the thread pool's admission control all see GPU memory the same way they see host memory.

 **Lifetime.** GPU frames may legally outlive the core, exactly like CPU frames; releasing one after ``freeCore`` still returns its VRAM.
 Everything